-- Apply in the academic term prior to the start date of the study abroad program: early October for spring study abroad, early March for fall study abroad.
+- Apply in the academic term prior to the start date of the study abroad program: March for fall and summer study abroad or October for spring study.

 - One grand prize of $20,000 and nine $3000 cash prizes plus 3-day trip to NYC, opportunities to meet top female professionals, and recognition in Glamour magazine.

 - Applicants evaluated on academic excellence, leadership experiences, and personal involvement in community and campus affairs.

 - Applications are available online and are usually due in mid-September.

 - For outstanding sophomore and junior students (top 25% of class and minimum 3.75 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually Ph.D. ) and research-oriented careers in their field.
 Open to U.S. citizens, resident aliens, or nationals.

 - Worth up to $7500/year for the remaining year(s) of undergraduate study.